History of the Library

 • 1964 - On January 13, the Waterford Township Public Library officially opens its doors in the C.A.I.
 Building serving approximately 50,000 people.

-• 1965 - The new Main Library building in the Civic Center Complex opens with 15,000 volumes on March 15.
+• 1965 - The new main library building in the Civic Center Complex opens with 15,000 volumes on March 15.
 The library in the C.A.I. building remains open as the Branch library.

-• 1976 - The Main library is expanded, doubling the floor space to 4,000 square feet.
+• 1975 - The main library is expanded, doubling the floor space to 4,000 square feet.
 It holds 33,355 volumes and 106 periodicals.
+The expansion also brings carpeting, air conditioning, new furniture, and new shelving.

 • 1992 - Voters approve $1 million for construction and operation of an expanded and renovated Main Library.
+Architecture firm chosen is Snyder Szantner & Peters.

-• 1994 - The new Main library, at 21,000 square feet, has shelving capacity for 100,000 volumes and the potential for Internet access.
+• 1994 - The new main library, at 21,000 square feet, has shelving capacity for 100,000 volumes and the potential for Internet access.
 It serves a population of approximately 67,000.

 • 2002 - Voters renew the millage for another 10 years.